Finding a Cure for Mesothelioma

 The most common surgeries for patients with mesothelioma are extrapleural pneumonectomy (EPP), pleurectomy with decortication (P/D), and cytoreduction with HIPEC.

-- In an EPP, a cancerous lung may be removed entirely, along with certain parts of the chest lining or nearby lymph nodes.
+- In an EPP, a cancerous lung may be removed entirely, along with certain parts of the chest lining, pericardium (heart lining), diaphragm, and nearby lymph nodes.
 This is used to treat pleural mesothelioma.

-- A P/D allows doctors to remove the lung lining that’s been affected by cancer, but both lungs are spared.
-This is another treatment for pleural mesothelioma.
+- A P/D allows doctors to remove the lung lining that’s been affected by cancer (called the pleura) without having to remove one or both lungs entirely.
+This is another common surgery for pleural mesothelioma.

 - Cytoreduction with HIPEC combines abdominal surgery and heated chemotherapy to treat patients with peritoneal mesothelioma.